Different Types of VPNs and When to Use Them (Updated 2024)

 4. Premium, Budget, and Free VPNs

-According to their price, VPNs are generally divided into premium, budget, and free services.
+VPNs are typically categorized into three price points: premium, budget, and free services.

 Premium VPNs are where you’ll find most of the leading providers.
 As the name implies, these services stand out with their level of equipment, as well as their overall combination of privacy, security, and performance.